 Early Application Deadline: November 1

-Final Deadline for All Applications: February 1
+Final Application Deadline: February 1

 2. Transcripts and coursework – Applicants must submit official transcripts in English (or translated to English) of all previous college work (official means an original with the seal that comes directly from the issuing institution to ACU).
 The transcript must indicate a bachelor’s degree from a regionally accredited college or university.
 Admissions are made on the assumption that applicants will have the bachelor’s degree by the time of matriculation, and if not, the Graduate School admission is void.
 At the time of the application, applicants must demonstrate the ability to complete all required pre-professional coursework prior to enrollment in the first semester of the program.
 In addition, all prerequisite coursework must be completed within seven years prior to enrollment.
 Both Anatomy and Physiology must be complete at the time of application and no more than 9 hours of prerequisite courses can be in progress for the application file to be reviewed.
 AP and CLEP credit will not be accepted for any prerequisite course.